mikhaidn/CourseNoteTemplate/README.md

 # [CourseName]
-Term: Fall 2020
-Institution: UIUC
-Instructor: Matthew Caesar
+This repository is meant to reflect the work done by me (mikhaidn) for this Fall 2020 edition of the UIUC course.

 ## Course Description